The best way to learn the art of DJing is through a mentor.

 This is the best option for online DJ classes, with lessons on DJ techniques from basic to advanced.
 They also have courses covering all the major DJ software.

-Access to all courses is $19 per month ($10 if you pay for a year in advance).
+Access to all courses is $19 per month ($10 if you pay for a year in advance or $300 for lifetime membership).
 You can cancel at any time, so if you’re a fast learner, you could get through all the videos for just $19.

 If you just want individual lessons and not a comprehensive course, you can generally find those for free.
 Youtube is a great place to start looking.
 Here’s a tutorial by Armin Van Buuren that has a couple of really great tips:

 Search around on Youtube and you’ll find hundreds of videos, some of them quite good and others pretty terrible.
-One nice thing is that you can find videos on how to use individual mixers, controllers, etc.
+One nice thing is that you can find tutorials on how to use individual mixers, controllers, etc.

-1. Listen to Music
+1. Listen To Music

 As you are listening to music, count 8’s and 16’s and 32’s.
 Pay attention to the different parts of each track: the intro, the verses, the bridges, the choruses, the builds, the breakdowns and the outro.